jqwik-team/jqwik/documentation/src/docs/include/jqwik-configuration.md

 jqwik.shrinking.bounded.seconds = 10         # The maximum number of seconds to shrink if
                                              # shrinking behaviour is set to BOUNDED
 jqwik.seeds.whenfixed = ALLOW                # How a test should act when a seed is fixed.
 Can set to ALLOW, WARN or FAIL
                                              # Useful to prevent accidental commits of fixed seeds into source control.
+jqwik.hideAntiAiClause = false               # When set to true the anti-ai clause is hidden in terminal emulators.
 ```

 Besides the properties file there is also the possibility to set properties